RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Ledgers/Ledger 2.2025.md

 # Changelog
 ## Added
 - [[Encyclopedia Mysenvaria/Culture/Beliefs/Deities|Deities]]; Covering the belief in deities across the setting.
-- [[Encyclopedia Mysenvaria/History/God-War Era/Religion During the God-War|Religion During the God-War]], [[Encyclopedia Mysenvaria/History/God-War Era/Topographical History of the Plane|Topographical History of the Plane]]; Specific history topic pages.
+- [[Encyclopedia Mysenvaria/History/God-War Era/Religion During the God-War|Religion During the God-War]], [[Encyclopedia Mysenvaria/History/God-War Era/Geography During the God-War|Geography During the God-War]]; Specific history topic pages.
 - [[Encyclopedia Mysenvaria/Indexes/Geography/Stars/By Year/List of Stars Made in the 2nd Century BT|List of Stars Made in the 2nd Century BT]]; May be removed later?
 Currently testing different ways of organizing the pages on stars because I'm a little unhappy with it.
 ## Removed
 - God-War Era Rewrite; Removed in favor of just doing the rewrite directly on the God-War Era page.